ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the challenges listed in the authorization transitions to the "valid" state, then the authorization also changes to the "valid" state.
-If there is an error while the authorization is still pending (e.g., the authorization times out), then the authorizatoin transitions to the "invalid" state.
-Once the authorization is in the valid state, it can expire ("invalid"), be deactivated by the client ("deactivated", see {{deactivating-an-authorization}}), revoked by the server ("revoked").
+If there is an error while the authorization is still pending, then the authorizatoin transitions to the "invalid" state.
+Once the authorization is in the valid state, it can expire ("invalid"), be deactivated by the client ("deactivated", see
+{{deactivating-an-authorization}}), or revoked by the server ("revoked").

 ~~~~~~~~~~
           pending